LukeWinikates/japanese-accent/README.md

       * enter full text, then split text into chunks

 * "Video Vocabulary"
+  * separate "tab" with its own player?
+  * ephemeral forvo URL handling
+    * need to implement read-through cache of per-word forvo pronunciations
+    * remove forvo pronunciations from DB
+    * pre-fetching?
+  * Per phrase word linking
+  * TTL cache
+  * Unified data mode for pitch patterns for phrases and words Maybe a unified data model for videos and other kinds of content

+* Settings Page
+    * managing Forvo API key

 * Practice Experience
   * keyboard shortcuts for the main dictaphone interaction